 4) Versatility Comes to the Fore

 Call center technology deployed locally has some pretty serious limitations.
-For example, it’s not as easy to outsource your team or have them work remotely.
+For example, it’s not as easy to outsource your technical support team or have them work remotely.
 There are ways of adopting remote systems served through a local network, but it can be costly, especially when you consider maintenance.

 Cloud technology offers so much more versatility in this aspect.
 Since you are not actually hosting the tools and software to do the work, you can station your team anywhere.
 This is great even during disasters or local failures.
 Why?
 Because you can have a remote team still doing work through the same systems, even if your local team doesn’t have access — like if there’s a serious power failure in your home office or something similar.